Durant and Cheryl ImbodenDurant and Cheryl Imboden's

 The Veneto region isn't a gastronomic mecca like Tuscany or Emilia-Romagna, although you can eat pleasantly enough if you're willing to sample the local specialties.

 You don't need to go upscale, either.
-Just because your parents' generation dined in Harry's Bar or bought their gelato in the Caffè Florian doesn't mean you're obliged to do the same.
+Just because your parents' generation aspired to dine in Harry's Bar or buy their gelato at the Caffè Florian doesn't mean you're obliged to do the same.

 Meals

 Breakfast traditionally includes rich Italian coffee with hot milk, a hard roll or two, and a sweet cornetto (croissant) filled with a dab of peach or apricot jelly.
-(Many Venice hotels now serve American or Northern European-style buffet breakfasts, but Italians usually prefer lighter fare.)
+(Most Venice hotels now serve American or Northern European-style buffet breakfasts.)

 Lunch is taken seriously in Italy, so don't grab a table in a sit-down restaurant unless you're willing to order a full meal.
 Instead, visit one of the many snack bars where you'll find sandwiches displayed in the window.
 Point at a sandwich, ask for an ombra (glass of wine), and grab a few inches of space at the crowded bar--unless your feet are sore from sightseeing, in which case you might want to pay a higher price for table service.

 Another possibility is to buy rolls, sandwich meats, cheese, drinks, and pastries at neighborhood shops and have a picnic in your hotel room.
+(Just don't try picnicking in the Piazza San Marco, where it's illegal to loiter while eating unless you're at a café restaurant table.)
 Fruit is hard to resist, even in winter, at the street markets near the Rialto Bridge or in the local squares.

 BELOW: A Venetian fruit and vegetable stall.